howardhsu/DE-CNN/README.md

 # Double-Embeddings-and-CNN-based-Sequence-Labeling-for-Aspect-Extraction
 Code for our ACL 2018 paper "[Double Embeddings and CNN-based Sequence Labeling for Aspect Extraction](http://www.aclweb.org/anthology/P18-2094)"

+## Problem to Solve

+Label "The retina display is great ." as "O B I O O O" so to extract "retina display" as an aspect.

+## Environment

 All code are tested under python 3.6.2 + pytorch 0.2.0_4

+## Steps to Run Code

 Step 1: Download general embeddings (GloVe: http://nlp.stanford.edu/data/glove.840B.300d.zip ), save it in data/embedding/gen.vec